DMartinez2560/dmartinez2560.github.io/index.md

-## Comparing Unsupervised and Supervised Techniques for Instance-level Segmentation: Cityscapes Dataset
+# Comparing Unsupervised and Supervised Techniques for Instance-level Segmentation: Cityscapes Dataset
 ### Heriberto A Nieves, Daniel Enrique Martinez, Juan-Diego Florez-Castillo, Kartik Ramachandruni, Vivek Mallampati

+## Introduction

-## Problem Definition
+### Problem Definition

 Image segmentation is the task of identifying individual objects in the image based on class, occurrence, and presence in either the foreground